agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 <pre>
   vbatch_xs, vbatch_ys = sess.run([imageBatch, labelBatch])
 </pre>
-to use the training images for validation.
-You will see that the accuracy rises significantly above 50%, which is misleading: this demonstrating the importance of using a separate set of images for validation of the model.
+to use the training images themselves for validation.
+You will see that this is a bad idea since the accuracy rises significantly above 50%, which is misleading.
+This demonstrating the importance of using a separate set of images for validation of the model.

 <h3> Number of Classes </h3>
 Add more classes.
 Work out how to draw different shapes using the matplotlib script, and adjust the training script to be able to train a network with more classes.